 What is the Anthropocene?

-The Anthropocene is the idea that the Earth is entering a new epoch in its geological history, in which human beings have for the first time become the primary agents of change on a planetary scale.
+The Anthropocene is the idea that the Earth is entering a new epoch in its geological history in which human beings have, for the first time, become the primary agents of change on a planetary scale.
 This gives the new epoch its name.
-Anthropocene is derived from the Greek for ‘human’ and stands alongside other geological epochs, such as the Holocene which began at the end of the last Ice Age around twelve thousand years ago.
+‘Anthro’ is derived from the Greek for ‘human’ and stands alongside other geological epochs, such as the Holocene which began at the end of the last Ice Age, around 12,000 years ago.

 When and where did the Anthropocene begin?

-Although various origins have been suggested for the Anthropocene, the emergence of the Industrial Revolution in Britain during the eighteenth and early-nineteenth centuries is one of the most widely accepted by historians.
+Although various origins have been suggested for the Anthropocene, the emergence of the Industrial Revolution in Britain during the 18th and early 19th centuries is one of the most widely accepted by historians.
 The term was first used in the 1970s but didn’t enter common usage with its current meaning until the early 2000s.

 The Anthropocene and the Industrial Revolution

-The Industrial Revolution saw the appearance of the world’s first fossil-fuel economy through its exploitation of Britain’s coal reserves, and a huge intensification in the mechanisation of work and transport thanks to the development of a more efficient steam-engine by James Watt and Matthew Boulton from 1769.
+The Industrial Revolution saw the appearance of the world’s first fossil fuel economy through its exploitation of Britain’s coal reserves.
+What followed was a huge intensification in the mechanisation of work and transport, thanks to the development of a more efficient steam engine by James Watt and Matthew Boulton from 1769.

-North-eastern coal barons like George Bowes of Gibside developed their mines to fuel the booming metropolis of London after 1700.
-Cotton mills like Quarry Bank started using water power, but by the early-nineteenth century were increasingly converting to carbon-hungry steam.
+Northeastern coal barons like George Bowes of Gibside developed their mines to fuel the booming metropolis of London after 1700.
+Cotton mills like Quarry Bank started using water power, but by the early 19th century were increasingly converting to carbon-hungry steam.

 The Anthropocene and the environment